Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Framework and analytical background

 complete with the associated norm $\norm{\bu}_{\bL^p(\Gamma)}$ inherited from the full space $\bL^p(\Gamma)$.

-The following result clarifies the relation of the nonlinear operator $\a$ with the tangential space $\bL_T^p(\Gamma)$. \begin{lemma} (Setting of $\ba$) The nonlinear operator defined by the composition with the nonlinearity $\a(\bx)=\abs{\bx}^{\alpha-1}\bx$ for $\alpha \in (0,1]$ is a well-posed bijective operator
+The following result clarifies the relation of the nonlinear operator $\a$ with the tangential space $\bL_T^p(\Gamma)$. \begin{lemma} The nonlinear operator defined by the composition with the nonlinearity $\a(\bx)=\abs{\bx}^{\alpha-1}\bx$ for $\alpha \in (0,1]$ is a well-posed bijective operator

 \end{lemma} \begin{proof} The well-posedness of $\ba$ on the stated spaces follows by observing

 which in particular implies the left-hand side is bounded for any $\bu\in \bL_T^{1+\alpha}(\Gamma)$.
 The well-posedness of the operator defined through the composition with the inverse of $\ba$, which has the closed form is readily apparent by the same argument, proving that $\ba$ is a bijection. \end{proof}